-Applications are available for parents to pick up in all Title I elementary school offices including: Ashley, Bolton, Brunson, Cook, Diggs-Latham, Easton, Forest Park, Gibson, Griffith, Hall-Woodward, Ibraham, Kernersville, Kimberley Park, Kimmel Farm, Konnoak, Middle Fork, Mineral Springs, Moore, North Hills, Old Town, Petree, Smith Farm, South Fork, Speas, Union Cross, Walkertown and Ward beginning February 1.
+Pre-K School Sites: Ashley, Bolton, Caleb's Creek, Cook, Diggs-Latham, Easton, Forest Park, Gibson, Griffith, Hall-Woodward, Ibraham, Kimberley Park, Kimmel Farm, Konnoak, Middle Fork, North Hills, Old Town, Petree, Rural Hall, Smith Farm, South Fork, Speas, Union Cross, and Walkertown

-The Site Preference Form is part of the application, page 11.
-This does not guarantee placement at any site, but allows you to indicate location(s) you are able to provide transportation for your child and you are able to access before and after school care if needed.
+The Site Preference Form is part of the application.
+Your selections do not guarantee placement at any site, but allow you to indicate location(s) you are able to provide transportation for your child and you are able to access before and after school care if needed.

 Return completed applications in person or by mail to: